git-lfs/git-lfs/docs/proposals/multipart_trasnfer_mode.md

 `batch` request handling.
 In most cases, the `verify` action will also be responsible for any finalization / commit actions.
 The `params` attribute of the `verify` action is designed specifically to transfer some vendor-specific "state" between initialization and finalization of the upload process.

-### Falling back to `basic` transfer for small files
-Using multipart upload APIs has some complexity and speed overhead, and for this reason it is recommended that servers implement a "fallback" to `basic` transfers if the uploaded object is small enough to handle in a single part.

-Clients *should* support such fallback natively, as it "rides" on existing transfer method negotiation capabilities.

-The server must simply respond with `{"transfer": "basic", ...}`, even if `mutipart-basic` was request by the client and *is supported* by the server in order to achieve this.

-### Request Lifetime Considerations
-As multipart uploads tend to require much more time than simple uploads, it is recommended to allow for longer `"expires_in"` values than one would consider for `basic` uploads.
-It is possible that the process of uploading a single object in multiple parts may take several hours from `init` to `commit`.